About the Solnit Center-North

 The Bonus Store at the Connecticut Children's Place is part of an incentive program to reward the children for good behavior.
 The children earn Bonus Points for good behavior, which they can "spend" on items of their choice at the Bonus Store, located in one of the dormitories on the Connecticut Children's Place Campus.
 Staff and children in the work experience program operate the store.
 The Bonus Store depends on donations of the items above from individuals, community organizations and businesses for its stock.

-Questions? click on the links below to send an e-mail message to either Wendy or Maureen
+Questions? click on the links below to send an e-mail message to Maureen

 Solnit Center-North Campus